Angela: A Remembering

 It introduced a knowing that lived first in my body: that children are profoundly vulnerable, and that harm does not always announce itself.

-Her killer was unknown for years.
-By the time he was brought to justice, he served time in prison and was later found dead in his cell by suicide.
+Her killer remained unknown for years.
 The absence of answers left a quiet imprint—an open loop in my nervous system.
 Not loud, not constant, but present.
 A subtle vigilance.
 A body that learned to stay alert for what could not always be seen.

 I was raised within a family shaped by generational trauma—addiction, violence, emotional dysregulation, survival patterns passed down without language or repair.
 My parents did what they could within the limits of what they carried.